Chetpet (Chennai)

-Chetpet (/ta/) is a neighbourhood in the Indian city of Chennai It is served by the Chetpet railway station in the Beach–Tambaram line of Chennai Suburban Railway.
+Chetpet (/ta/), also known as Chetput, is a neighbourhood in the Indian city of Chennai is a neighbourhood of Chennai, India situated about 4.0 km from kilometre zero of Chennai city.
+It is served by the Chetpet railway station in the Beach–Tambaram line of Chennai Suburban Railway.
 Chetpet has a pond between the Chetpet railway station and the Poonamallee High Road, one of the last surviving natural water bodies in the city.
 It is the locality in Chennai where the mathematician Ramanujan died.

 It has a bridge and two subways (Harrington Road and East Spur Tank Road) that provide a way to cross the railway surrounding all 3 sides.

+Etymology

+The name Chetpet (historically Chetput) has been variously explained.
+One historical derivation traces it to the Tamil Chetru Pattu, meaning a marshy place; an inscription of the Rashtrakuta period also refers to a settlement called Settruppedu, identified by historian K. V. Raman with modern Chetpet.
+A later popular explanation derives the name from Chetty Pettai, referring to the Chettiar community, although this interpretation has been questioned because the older place-name predates the nineteenth-century Chettiar presence in the locality.

 History

 Along with Egmore and Nungambakkam, Chetpet is considered one of the original villages merged by the British to form Chennai.

 McNichols Road existed in 1798 as an avenued highway for the greater part of its course from Spur Tank Road towards Poonamallee High Road.
 It derives its name from Robert McNichol who was Assistant Master Attendant between 1811 and 1822.